 Only if a Master's thesis is graded "F" (fail), may the thesis be resubmitted in revised form.
 A new deadline for submission will be given.
 The deadline for resubmitting the thesis is 6 weeks from the point in time when the candidate was informed about the exam result.
 If the thesis receives the grade "F" a second time, the student can apply to the Programme Board for a new Master's thesis project

-If a medical certificate is provided, the student may be given a postponed deadline for submitting the Master's thesis according to regulations in section 21 of Regulations for examinations at UiT The Arctic University of Norway.
+If a medical certificate is provided, the student may be given a postponed deadline for submitting the Master's thesis according to regulations in section 25 of Regulations for studies and examinations at UiT The Arctic University of Norway.
 In the case where the Master's thesis cannot be handed in by the given deadline, the student can apply for a postponement of up to 6 weeks if there are compelling grounds for the delay.
 The postponement of up to 6 weeks counts for both part-time and full-time students.

 Non-submission of thesis: